nhsengland/sharing-platform-docs/README.md

 # Research
 As a team we're always looking to understand how our members use FutureNHS and how we can make the service better for them.
 Visit our [Research Section](https://github.com/nhsengland/sharing-platform-docs/tree/main/research) to see read about our latest findings.

+# Design
+The [Design section](/) includes details of components and patterns used on the platform along with comments as to why we chose to use them.

 # Technical
 Visit our [Technical Section](https://github.com/nhsengland/sharing-platform-docs/tree/main/technical) to learn what the FutureNHS platform is built with and how it all fits together.